Create a sweet DIY Baby Tutu following this tutorial. Discover the trick for sewing a tiny rolled him in tulle and netting!

-STEP 3: Each layer needs to be stitched into a tube.
+Step Three: Each layer needs to be stitched into a tube.
 I chose to do french seams since the fabric is sheer.
 This isn’t completely necessary as the tulle and mesh shouldn’t fray.
 I like the way the french seams look!

-STEP 4: Stitch the two layers together along the top edge (opposite the hem) using a gather stitch, or long running stitch, on your machine.
+Step Four: Stitch the layers together.
+Stitch the two layers together along the top edge (opposite the hem) using a gather stitch, or long running stitch, on your machine.
 Layer them as you want them to appear.
 Lay the short layer, right side up, on top of the long layer, also facing right side up.
 Stitch at 1/4″ from the edge.
 I lined up my french seams.

-STEP 5: Create the waistband.
+Step Five: Create the waistband.
 First sew the long piece of cotton fabric into a tube.
 I did a normal seam at 1/4″.
 I decided to cover my waistband in the tulle so it would all match.
 To do this, I laid the tulle over the waistband and stitched very close to the edge, at about 1/8″ on either edge of the waistband.
 Once the tulle was stitched down, I cut it to the same size as the cotton waistband.
 Doing the waistband this way eliminates any possibility of the tulle being misshapen or cut wonkety!

-STEP 6: Gather the skirt to the waistband!
+Step Six: Gather the skirt to the waistband!
 Gather the skirt to the waistband, right sides together.
 I found my half way points and continued to find the next half way point until I was working in smaller sections.
 Stitch the skirt to the waistband using a 1/2″ seam allowance.

-STEP 7: Fold the waistband over to create a casing for the elastic.
+Step Seven: Fold the waistband over to create a casing for the elastic.
 Press the top edge under 1/2″ first and then fold it over.
 You shouldn’t have any raw edges showing.
 Stitch in the ditch from the front side, catching the waistband as you go.
 Leave an opening to insert the elastic.

-STEP 8: Insert the elastic.
+Step Eight: Insert the elastic.
 I chose to try the tutu on Jellybean before cutting the elastic.
 Once I knew how tight I wanted it, I cut the elastic and sewed it together by overlapping the ends.
 I slipped the elastic inside the casing and then hand stitched the casing closed.

 The DIY Baby Tutu is all finished!!
 I actually thought this came together pretty quickly, although this tutorial is quite long!
-The hemming process was so fun with the Ban-Rol!
+The hemming process was so fun with the Ban-Rol.
 I’ll have to post a picture of the red one I hope to make next week!